Skip to main content

 Alert creation and notifications

-• Refer to how to guide to create an alert (link) and use the following alert configurations to create alerts
+• See how to create an alert) and use the following alert configurations to create alerts

 • Subscribe to notifications (link)